techiediaries/blog/_posts/2018-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 ---
 layout: post
-title: "Building and Securing Koa and Angular 2 with JWT"
+title: "Building and Securing Koa and Angular with JWTs"
 description: "Single Page Applications (SPAs) can benefit greatly from JWT secured backends.
-Here we will see how to secure an Angular 2 app, backed by Koa, with JWTs."
+Here we will see how to secure an Angular app, backed by Koa, with JWTs."
-date: 2017-01-19 8:30
+date: 2018-01-19 8:30
-category: Technical Guide, Angular, Angular2
+category: Technical Guide, Angular
 author:
   name: "Bruno Krebs"
   url: "https://twitter.com/brunoskrebs"